JPLee01/pandas-project/README.md

 It should be noted that two separate python programmes have been written for this project:
 1. [Analysis.py](https://github.com/JPLee01/pandas-project/blob/master/Analysis.py) - A program which was created to carry out the general and statistical analysis of the data set.
 It outputs results were produced into the [Analysis.txt](https://github.com/JPLee01/pandas-project/blob/master/Analysis.txt) file.
 2. [Visualisation.py](https://github.com/JPLee01/pandas-project/blob/master/Visualisation.py) - A program which was created to produce visualisations of the data set.
 It outputs were stored as .png files in the [repository](https://github.com/JPLee01/pandas-project#2-project-repository) the programe is stored in.
+3. [Interactive.py] - A program which was created to show the potential and capability of the Pandas Profiling module.

 For clarity comments within the code have been removed from this document, but these can be viewed within the specific Python programmes.